 If you feel you have a valid case, a lawsuit can help you gain compensation to help care for your child.
 It can also hold the responsible parties accountable.

 Medical Malpractice Lawsuits

-Medical malpractice occurs when a doctor, another medical professional, or medical organization fails in providing an adequate standard of care, resulting in significant harm to a patient.
+Medical malpractice occurs when a doctor, another medical professional, or a medical organization fails to provide an adequate standard of care, resulting in significant harm to a patient.

 If you can prove it in a lawsuit, you can recover damages for your child to cover medical bills now and in the future.

 Discrimination Complaints and Lawsuits

-As your child grows and enters public places and schools, they could possibly face discrimination.
+As your child grows and enters public places and schools, they could face discrimination.
 It is illegal under Vermont and federal laws to discriminate based on disabilities.

 You can resolve these situations by filing a complaint with a government agency tasked with investigating civil rights violations.
 You can also file a lawsuit, allowed under Vermont law, to recover damages.